-- Stake to earn high bands of interest rates (up to 30%)
+- Hodl to earn high bands of interest rates (up to 30%)

-According to Celsius roughly 40% of those users choose to take their interest payments in CEL tokens, which helps to explain the strength of the coin.
-In addition, the Celsius Network also buys CEL tokens each week on the open market in order to make interest payments to users.
-As of November 2020 over $80 million worth of interest payments have been made.
+According to Celsius, over 50% of those users choose to take their interest payments in CEL tokens, which helps explain the coin’s strength.
+In addition, the Celsius Network also buys CEL tokens each week on the open market to make interest payments to users.

-Of course we are still in the infancy of DeFi and of the Celsius Network, but so far everything is looking pretty darned excellent for the growth of a very large, wealthy, and powerful financial network.
+Of course, we are still in the infancy of DeFi, CeDeFi, and the Celsius Network, but so far, everything is looking pretty darned excellent for the growth of a vast, wealthy, and powerful financial network.